Mental Health Therapist Online California: Counselor in California

 The term neurodiverse is correct when the topic is a diverse group that includes people with a variety of different neurotypes.
 It describes a group, not individual people.
 A neurodiverse group would consist of people with varying forms of neurodiversity.

-The term neurodivergent refers to individuals who have neurologically atypical ways of thinking or behavior.
-A neurodivergent individual who has a cognitive variation from the neurotypical world.
+A neurodivergent individual has a cognitive variation from the neurotypical experience.
 Individuals described as neurodivergent include:

 Autism spectrum disorder (ASD)